 Language and Computation (LaCo)

-Another important application area is concerned with Information Retrieval and Question Answering.
+In our work in Digital Humanities, one important application area is Information Retrieval and Question Answering.
 In this area, we employ the state-of-the-art retrieval techniques, and focus on improving the practical usefulness of these systems through innovations in user-interfaces and cognitive ergonomics.

 - Many Digital Humanities researchers at ILLC are part of the department of Media Studies: https://mediastudies.nl/